Allard K. Lowenstein: Family and personal life

+In the early 1960s, he briefly served as dean of Stern Hall, then a men's dormitory at Stanford University, during which time he met and befriended undergraduate students including David Harris and Dennis Sweeney.

 Honors and memorials

 Hofstra University established the Allard K. Lowenstein Civil Rights Scholarship in 2007.

 Yale Law School also has several programs named in honor of Lowenstein.
 The Allard K. Lowenstein International Human Rights Project was founded in 1981 shortly after Lowenstein's death to honor his contributions in the field of human rights and provide law students with a vehicle to continue his work.
 The Lowenstein Human Rights Clinic, an outgrowth of the Project, is a clinical course in which law students participate in legal and advocacy research and writing projects for academic credit.

 Lowenstein's papers are held as a special collection of the Long Beach Public Library and offer much material relative to his activities and his times.
 The Long Beach, New York Public Library is also named after Lowenstein (since the 1980s).

 In 1980, Lowenstein received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.

 In 1980 singer/songwriter Harry Chapin, a personal friend of Lowenstein's, wrote his song "Remember When the Music" after hearing the news of Lowenstein's death.
 On his posthumous live album The Bottom Line Encore Collection, Chapin dedicated the song to Lowenstein and John Lennon, who also died in 1980.

 An area adjacent to the United Nations headquarters in New York City is named Allard K. Lowenstein Square.

 In 1983, the documentary film Citizen: The Political Life of Allard K. Lowenstein was produced by Brogan De Paor, Mike Farrell and Julie Thompson and directed by Thompson.
 It was broadcast on PBS Television in 1984.